Jackson Browne…Best Albums (Updated)

 This was the peak for Jackson Browne.
 He had many of LA’s best studio musicians…Lee Sklar on bass, Craig Doerge on piano, Russ Kunkel on Drums, Doug Haywood on guitar, Danny Kortchmar on lead guitar, and David Lindley on lap steel guitar.
 The sound at the concert was top notch.
 We could hear each player so clearly that we could pick out the individual performances on the various instruments.
 Jackson Browne was perfect!
 Three encores.

 The next album Hold Out (1980) was #1 and double-Platinum.
 Lawyers In Love (1983) also went Platinum.

-We saw Jackson Browne for the second time, during his Lives In The Balance (1986) tour, when we took our son Paul to his first concert.
+We saw Jackson Browne for the second time in 1986 during his Lives In The Balance tour.
+It was our son Paul’s first concert.
 World In Motion (1988) was not as popular as his previous albums, but he bounced back nicely with I’m Alive (1993), and we saw him again in Lincoln, Nebraska.

 Five more studio albums followed.
 Here’s the complete list of studio releases.
-(He also did a couple of live albums, Solo Acoustic 1 & 2, that highlight his lyrics and musicianship.)

 His double-disc set, The Very Best Of Jackson Browne, covers most of his career, and is a good choice for streaming or collecting.